esluyter/ESTimeline/README.md

   - click and drag to move breakpoints
   - shift-click to add breakpoint
   - opt-click to remvove breakpoint
+- Selecting
+  - click and drag to select both time and clips
+    - hold cmd to just select clips
+    - hold opt to just select time
+  - hold shift to add clips to existing selection

 ## Key commands
 - space toggles play